Mabel Ho: “I still flirt with the idea of leaving. But that dream plays to a different tune now.”

 You’re about to read a guest letter from Mae, whom I’ve known since we were teenagers, though we’ve gotten to know each other better in recent years.
 We’ve often found common ground in books and writing and freelancing and despairing about not getting through an over-ambitious to-do list because we weren’t sure which task to prioritise first 😅 We’ve also shared a perennial unsettledness, though every person’s experience of it—what drives the feeling and what they are looking for—is, of course, different.

-When I saw an Instagram Story she posted about volunteering as a polling/counting agent for Malaysia’s general elections last November, and how she was compelled to do it because she wanted to belong more to Malaysia, her home country—a feeling that had for so long eluded her—I felt that the sentiment it encapsulated fit right in with Movable Worlds, and asked if she would like to explore it further in a guest letter.
+When I saw an Instagram Story she posted about volunteering as a polling/counting agent for Malaysia’s general elections last November, and how she was compelled to do it because she wanted to belong more to Malaysia, our home country—a feeling that had for so long eluded her—I felt that the sentiment it encapsulated fit right in with Movable Worlds, and asked if she would like to explore it further in a guest letter.

 Here’s what she wrote, which I found to be frank and moving—critical, but also filled with love.
 It comes at a particularly good time, since Michelle Yeoh’s recent success has ignited the debate again among Malaysians on whether one has to leave the country in order to make it.
 Enjoy reading, and feel free to share your thoughts with her in the comments, or hit reply and I’ll pass it on.